CONTENT WARNING: Candid descriptions of physical violence and sexual assault follow.

 The affidavit says that the authorities’ account of Mandadi’s injuries do not align with Howerton’s version of the events as told to law enforcement.

 According to Howerton, the couple had known each other for approximately eight months before dating for about one month.
-In the affidavit, Howerton states that he and Mandadi had spent Oct.
+In the affidavit, Howerton states he and Mandadi had spent Oct.
 28 and 29 drinking and taking ecstasy while attending the Mala Luna Music Festival in San Antonio.

 Following a fight over Mandadi’s ex-boyfriend, whom the pair had seen in attendance at the event, Howerton and Mandadi decided to drive to Houston.